The top 10 soft skills employers are looking for in NZ

-So, whether you’re new to the workforce or well established, the ability to roll with change and adapt to new ways of working will be attractive to anyone looking to hire.
+So, whether you’re new to the workforce or well established, the ability to roll with change and adapt to new ways of working, who you work with or what you’re doing will be attractive to anyone looking to hire.

 NZ employers look for candidates with strong soft skill sets.